Foster Parents Make a Difference

 Ramsey county provides 3 mandated classes and 12 recommended pre-service modules for new Families.

-Please attend these recommended trainings (some are mandated) to retain your foster care license.
+Please attend recommended trainings (some are mandated) to retain your foster care license.

-A variety of Ramsey County services are offered to help teens and young adults (16-21) transition to independent living.
+Ramsey County ALS helps teens and young adults (16-21) who have been in foster care to transition to independent living.